 Our engagement with the

-The key aim of our Group community investment policy is to balance the needs of the community with strategic business concerns, the issues our customers and agents find important and the aspirations of our employees.
+The key aim of our community investment programme is to balance the needs of the community with strategic business concerns, and the issues that are imporant to our customers, customer representatives and employees.

 Our products are financially inclusive and often appeal to consumers who may be underserved by mainstream banking.

-IPF implements financial education initiatives as part of its community investment programme as a complement to financial consumer protection and regulatory reforms, as well as policies aimed at reinforcing financial access and treating our customers fairly.
+IPF invests in financial education initiatives as part of its community investment programme as a complement to financial consumer protection and regulatory reforms, as well as policies aimed at reinforcing financial access and treating our customers fairly.